 Are there any styling techniques and tricks to try when experiencing hair loss and regrowth?

 Experiment with various wig styles.
-This is an opportunity to try the hair styles that you wouldn’t normally be able to.
+This is an opportunity to try hairstyles that you wouldn’t normally be able to.
 Most people choose to wear wigs, but you can also step out boldly without a wig too.

 If your hair has begun to grow back, you can colour it.
-There are lots of fun colours, and ones you can rinse out too which have less potential to upset your scalp.
-Hats (turbans, berets, scarves and headbands) are something to experiment with, as is scalp concealer – a spray that matches the colour of your hair and disguises patchy regrowth.
+There are lots of fun colours as well as ones you can rinse out which are less likely to upset your scalp.
+Hats, turbans, berets, scarves and headbands are something to experiment with.
+As is scalp concealer – a spray that matches the colour of your hair and disguises patchy regrowth.